Concordium/concordium-rosetta/readme.md

 ### Identifiers

-Rosetta uses a common set of identifiers across all endpoints:
+The Rosetta API uses a common set of identifiers across all endpoints.
+This implementation imposes the following restrictions:

-- `network_identifier`: Only supported value is `{"blockchain": "concordium", "network": "<network>"}` where `<network>` is the value provided on startup (TODO).
+- `network_identifier`: The only supported value is `{"blockchain": "concordium", "network": "<network>"}` where `<network>` is the value provided on startup (TODO).
   The field `sub_network_identifier` is not applicable.

+- `block_identifier`: When provided in queries, only one of the fields `index` and `hash` may be specified.
-- `block_identifier`: Defaults to the most recently finalized block if not specified.
+  If the identifier is optional and omitted, it defaults to the most recently finalized block.

-- `currencies`: Only supported value is `{"symbol": "CCD", "decimal": 6}`.
+- `currencies`: The only supported value is `{"symbol": "CCD", "decimal": 6}`.
+The `metadata` field is ignored.

-- `account_identifier`: TODO
+- `account_identifier`: Only the `address` field is applicable.

+Identifier strings are generally expected in standard formats (hex for hashes, base58-check for account addresses etc.).
+No prefixes such as "0x" may be added.

+## Example

+The tool `tools/concordium-rosetta-test` uses the implementation to send a transfer from one account to another.
+The transfer may optionally include a memo.

+The following manual procedure outlines the flow performed by the tool: TODO